CharanMN7/My-Documentation-Template/README.md

 # Project Name

-A paragraph describing about this project.
+A paragraph describing the project.
 Maybe include a [link](https://bio.link/charanmanikantanalla) to something releveant.

 ## Table Of Contents 📖